Poggerv2/financial-news-sentiment/readme.md

 The predictive trading logic is decoupled into two environments: a rigorous laboratory for experimentation (`quant_engine/`) and an automated deployment pipeline for production.

 ### Data Science & Experimentation (The Lab)
-The quantitative research environment was built from scratch to prevent common time-series modeling pitfalls, such as look-ahead bias and data leakage.
+Bussola's quantitative research environment was built from scratch to prevent common time-series modeling pitfalls, such as look-ahead bias and data leakage.
 The entire pipeline is modular:

 * **Data Ingestion (`download_history.py` & `external_features.py`):**
   Automated retrieval of historical OHLCV data for a specific ETF universe (SPY, QQQ, DIA, GLD, TLT, IWM).
 Macroeconomic context is injected by computing the momentum of market fear (Log Returns of the CBOE VIX index).